 Outline the normal course of events

-The next step is describing the normal process of the primary objective of the process.
+The next step is to describe the normal process and the primary objective of the process.
 This step should clearly define the basic flow of the system (primary use case).
 Ensure to highlight the steps each user should take, the stage at which they should carry out the action, and how the business process is expected to respond to the users’ actions.

 Write use cases for all other functions